Skip to main content

 Will GDL affect rural communities?

 The impact on rural communities will be positive as evidenced by existing research showing that GDL schemes reduce collisions involving young people.
 In 2024, 71% of people killed or seriously injured from collisions involving a driver aged 17-23 were on rural roads.
 Rural communities are severely affected by the tragic loss and consequences associated with serious road traffic collisions.
 We recognise rural drivers face unique challenges.
-The system has been designed to minimise inconvenience while prioritising safety.
+The scheme has been designed to minimise inconvenience while prioritising safety.

 What impact will GDL have on insurance costs?